Top 5 Things to Consider When Choosing a Remote Support Tool

 Consider your situation, such as how many technicians you have and customer endpoint count.
 And also consider the features that each remote support package offers, Determine which set of features are really important to your team and customers and find the packages that give you what you need.
 When comparing packages with like-for-like features, you’ll be surprised to find just how big the price differences between them can be.

 5. Does it meet my and my clients’ security needs?

 Finally, you’ll want to make sure your remote support solution keeps your clients’ and your data secure.
 A security breach could potentially cost you thousands or even millions of dollars.
 Not to mention the irreparable harm it can cause to your reputation.

 Many remote support solutions offer encrypted connections, device authentication, and other important features that help keep information secure during remote sessions.
 Look into the security features offered by each remote support tool to ensure you’re getting a trustworthy solution.

 Plus, workers in many industries are required to follow certain government or industry regulations such as HIPAA or GDPR.
 Ask the remote support solution providers about their compliance to these industry standards to ensure you’re meeting your customers’ needs when it comes to security.

 Having an on-demand remote support solution is vital to the success of service desks and IT support teams.
 When you’re in the market for a remote support tool, make sure you do your due diligence and find the best product that will satisfy you and your customers’ needs.

-For on-demand remote support, there’s no better solution than Splashtop On-demand Support (SOS).
+For on-demand remote support, there's no better solution than Splashtop SOS.
 With it, you can support an unlimited number of Windows, Mac, iOS and Android devices.

 If you're looking for an unattended support tool that gives you remote access to your managed computers, servers, and workstations, check out Splashtop Remote Support.